DiabolicaTrix/TickLinkedList/README.md

 TickLinkedList

 I did not write this code !
-It was written by RedRelay in his mod Forge Creeper Heal https://github.com/RedRelay/ForgeCreeperHeal
+It was written by RedRelay for his mod Forge Creeper Heal https://github.com/RedRelay/ForgeCreeperHeal